Skip to main content

 What Is Needed to Open a Business Bank Account?

-Keeping your business funds separate from your personal finances protects your personal assets and helps you stay organized and focused on your business priorities.
-It allows you to maintain better financial records — including tracking revenue and expenses — and will make it easier to calculate and pay taxes.
-Plus, it shows added professionalism to your clients or customers.
+Keeping your business funds separate from your personal finances helps you stay organized and focused on your business priorities, and as an added bonus, helps to protect your personal assets too.
+It allows you to maintain better financial records, including tracking revenue and expenses and will make it easier to calculate and pay taxes.

-Opening a business checking account allows you to deposit funds, process payroll and pay for other expenses by check.
+Opening a business checking account allows you to deposit funds, process payroll, pay for expenses by check, and much more.
 Typically, opening a business checking account requires:

 • The legal name of your business